mykalamos/Programming/Memory/Weak_Reference.md

 - WR are useful for objects that
   - use a lot of memory
   - easily recreatable

-TODO
-Suppose a tree view in a Windows Forms application displays a complex hierarchical choice of options to the user.
-If the underlying data is large, keeping the tree in memory is inefficient when the user is involved with something else in the application.
+e.g. a tree view in a Windows Forms

-When the user switches away to another part of the application, you can use the WeakReference class to create a weak reference to the tree and destroy all strong references.
-When the user switches back to the tree, the application attempts to obtain a strong reference to the tree and, if successful, avoids reconstructing the tree.
+- User switches to another part of the app, use WR to create a weak reference to the tree and destroy all strong references.
+- When user switches back to tree, the application attempts to obtain a strong reference to the tree and, if successful, avoids reconstructing the tree.

-To establish a weak reference with an object, you create a WeakReference using the instance of the object to be tracked.
-For a code example, see WeakReference in the class library.
+## Short and Long Weak References
+### Short
+- The target of a short WR becomes ```null``` when the object is GC-ed.
+- WR = managed object => subject to GC
+- A short WR is the parameterless constructor for WeakReference.

+### Long
+- A long WR is retained after the object's ```Finalize``` method is called.
+- This allows the object to be recreated, but the state of the object remains unpredictable.
+- To use a long reference, specify ```true``` in the ```WeakReference``` constructor.
+- If no ```Finalize``` method, the short WR functionality applies
+- WR is valid only until the target is collected, which can occur anytime after the finalizer is run

+- To establish a strong reference and use the object again, cast the ```Target``` property of a ```WeakReference``` to the type of the object.
+- If the ```Target``` property returns ```null```, the object was collected

+## Guidelines for Using Weak References

+- Use long WR only when necessary as the state of the object is unpredictable after finalization
+- Avoid using WRs to small objects because the pointer itself may be as large or larger
+- Avoid using WRs as an automatic solution to memory management problems
+  - Develop an effective caching policy for handling your application's objects.